PhiTheta/AstroDProcess/README.md

 # AstroDProc

 Contains resources and scripts useful for astronomical data processing.
-Basically its for reference for the self.
+Basically its for reference for my self.